Brunello Cucinelli: Philanthropy

+Through his foundation, he has funded the restoration of the village of Solomeo and several monuments across the surrounding valley.

 Architecture

 Cucinelli believes that architecture "needs to symbolize higher meanings besides serving a material purpose."
 He collaborated on the re-design and expansion of Solomeo with Italian architect Massimo de Vico.
 In 2021, Cucinelli announced that he would again be partnering with de Vico to transform one of Solomeo's 18th-century villas into a "Universal Library" that will carry books on philosophy, architecture, literature, poetry and craftsmanship.